 Joel Bradley has worked in the International Scouting Department for the Baltimore Orioles since 2012.
-Hired by legendary scout, Fred “Shark of the Caribbean” Ferreira, Bradley has evaluated talent in Latin America, Central America, Asia and the Caribbean.
+Hired by legendary scout, Fred “Shark of the Caribbean” Ferreira, and the Orioles top baseball executive, Dan Duquette, Bradley has evaluated talent in Latin America, Central America, Asia and the Caribbean.

-In 1985, Joel moved to south Florida and began coaching youth baseball and football in Miami.
-By 2000, he and his family relocated to Broward county where he subsequently became the pitching coach at Deerfield Beach High School in 2001.
-While at Deerfield Beach he helped the Bucs to its first ever 20 win season which culminated with its first district championship behind two future major league pitchers, Mike Fiers and Mickey Storey.
+In 1985, Joel moved to Miami, Florida and began coaching youth baseball and football.
+By 2000, he and his family relocated to Broward County where he subsequently became the pitching coach at Deerfield Beach High School in 2001.
+While at Deerfield Beach he helped the Bucs to its first ever 20-win season which culminated with its first district championship behind two future Major League pitchers, Mike Fiers and Mickey Storey.

 He later helped construct pitching programs at 5 additional high schools as either pitching coach or head coach including a stop at District champion Douglas High where he assisted a young left handed pitcher named Anthony Rizzo (1B) Chicago Cubs.